Biswas57/kaflow/README.md

 Usability Checklist: Using the command line interface, the checklist will be run through the terminal.

 ### Development Approach
-**Adopting a component-driven approach**
-- Basically integrating each components individually and then testing them together to form the final system.
-Much better to test overall usability and functionality.
+**Adopting a component-driven approach**: Integrating each component and testing that component using Mockito individually and then testing them together in JUnit to build a coherent and well-designed system.
+Much better to test overall usability and functionality last while ensuring each component works as intended through the development of this Kafka.

 ## Final Design Considerations
 ### Overview of Testing choices